 This study presents a novel heat kernel regression framework where the functional measurements are expanded using the weighted Laplace-Beltrami eigenfunctions analytically.
 The weighted eigenfunction expansion is related to isotropic heat diffusion and the diffusion wavelet transform.
-The method was validated on a unit sphere, where the spherical harmonics were the eigenfunctions.
-As demonstrated in the validation, the heat kernel regression provided more accurate results than the other surface-based smoothing techniques.
-Although both techniques share the identical FEM discretization, kernel regression is a parametric model while diffusion smoothing is not.
-The flexibility of the parametric model enabled to establish the mathematical equivalence of kernel regression, diffusion smoothing and diffusion wavelets.
+The method is validated on a unit sphere, where the spherical harmonics are the eigenfunctions.
+As demonstrated in the validation, the heat kernel regression provides more accurate results in comparison with the other surface-based smoothing techniques.
+However, in terms of statistical performance, as shown in the simulations, there is not much gain in the proposed kernel regression over diffusion smoothing.
+Although both techniques share the identical FEM discretization, the kernel regression is a parametric model while diffusion smoothing is not.
+The flexibility of the parametric model made us to establish the mathematical equivalence of kernel regression, diffusion smoothing and diffusion wavelets.
+This is the main contribution of the paper.